This post may contain affiliate links. Please read my disclosure and privacy policy.

 Start by cooking 12 ounces of macaroni noodles.
 Bring a pot of water to a boil and add a teaspoon of salt to help season the pasta.
 Cook until tender, according to the directions on the package.

-While you wait on that, prepare the sauce.
+While you wait, prepare the sauce.

 pasta cooked in a white pot and bean sauce added to blender.